swiftlang/vscode-swift/README.md

 - **Create New Project...**: Create a new Swift project using a template.
 This opens a dialog to guide you through creating a new project structure.
 - **Create New Swift File...**: Create a new `.swift` file in the current workspace.
-- **Select Toolchain**: Select which locally installed Swift toolchain (including Xcode toolchains on macOS) you want to use Swift tools from.
+- **Select Toolchain**: Select the locally installed Swift toolchain (including Xcode toolchains on macOS) that you want to use Swift tools from.

-The following command is only available on macOS
+The following command is only available on macOS:

-- **Select Target Platform**: This is an experimental command used to get code completion for iOS, tvOS projects
+- **Select Target Platform**: This is an experimental command that offers code completion for iOS and tvOS projects.

 #### Building and Debugging